Unified Pre-training for Program Understanding and Generation: Experiment Setup

 We divide the evaluation tasks into four categories.
 The evaluation task datasets are summarized in Table \ref{tab:dataset_task}.
 We use CodeXGLUE~\cite{CodeXGLUE} provided public dataset and corresponding train-validation-test splits for all the tasks.

-\textbf{Code Summarization } refers to the task of generating a natural language (NL) summary from a piece of code.
-We fine-tune PLBART on summarizing source code written in six different programming languages (PL), namely, Ruby, Javascript, Go, Python, Java, and PHP.
+\paragraph{Code Summarization} refers to the task of generating a natural language (English) summary from a piece of code.
+We fine-tune PLBART on summarizing source code written in six different programming languages, namely, Ruby, Javascript, Go, Python, Java, and PHP.

-\textbf{Code Generation } refers to the task of generating a code (in a target PL) from its NL description.
+\paragraph{Code Generation} is exactly the opposite of code summarization.
+It refers to the task of generating a code (in a target PL) from its NL description.
 We fine-tune PLBART on the Concode dataset~\cite{iyer-etal-2018-mapping}, where the input is a text describing class member functions in Java and class environment, the output is the target function.

-\textbf{Code Translation } requires a model to generate an equivalent code in the target PL from the input code written in the source PL.
+\paragraph{Code Translation} requires a model to generate an equivalent code in the target PL from the input code written in the source PL.
 Note that the source and target PL can be the same.
 Hence, we consider two types of tasks in this category.

 The first task is a typical PL translation task, translating a code \ie from Java code to C\#, and vice versa.
 In this task, the semantic meaning of the translated code should exactly match the input code.
 Thus, this task evaluates PLBART's understanding of program semantics and syntax across PL.
 The second task we consider is program repair.
 In this task, the input is a buggy code, and the output is a modified version of the same code which fixes the bug.
 This task helps us understand PLBART's ability to understand code semantics and apply semantic changes in the code.